About Alexandra Choquette

 CAN I UTILIZE GROWIN'GEERS AS A SCIENCE CURRICULUM?

-Growin'GEERS was specifically designed to not focus on one aspect of STEM.
-It was designed to truly integrate Science, Technology, Engineering, and Math while encouraging problem solving and critical thinking.
-We recommend that it be used as a supplement to learning about one of the countries we cover or as an additional engineering supplement to bring clarity to how a concept connects to the real world.
+Growin'GEERS was specifically designed not to focus on one aspect of STEM.
+It was designed to truly integrate Science, Technology, Engineering, and Math while encouraging problem-solving and critical thinking.
+We recommend that it be used as a supplement to learning about one of the countries we cover, or as an additional engineering supplement to bring clarity to how a concept connects to the real world.

 How is it STRUCTURED?

 Our curriculum is organized into adventures (units) and quests (lesson plans).
 Each adventure takes place in a different part of the world and covers the culture, geography, and more.
-Within each adventure, Flynn, our main character, encounters three different problems that can be solved using engineering concepts.
+Within each adventure, our main character Flynn encounters three different problems that can be solved using engineering concepts.
 Each problem within the adventure is a separate quest.
 Each quest follows an adapted version of the engineering design process to reveal how engineers solve problems.

 An adventure within our curriculum is similar to an educational unit.
 Each unit takes place in a specific region of the world where Flynn teaches the students about the country she is visiting.
 There are images of the country, discussions about the culture and the language, and information about the environment and industries that pertain to that specific region.
 Growin'GEERS is committed to ensuring that our curriculum integrates multiple subjects to provide an engaging learning experience.

 The first session is Creativity, where students try to solve the problem with only their current knowledge and imagination.
 The second session is Research and Planning, where students learn about an engineering concept related to the problem.
 The last session is Rebuild and Refine, where students apply what they learned in the second session to their original design.
 At the end, there is a Test for Success to see if they were successful in solving the problem.